charlie-paterson/Research-Project/README.md

 <p align="center"><em>Figure 1: This shows the plot from my neural network model, demonstrating minimal error against the targets.</em></p>

+The error histogram provides insight into the neural network model’s prediction accuracy by visualizing the distribution of errors between the predicted and actual refractive index values.
+The histogram shows a strong concentration of errors around zero, indicating minimal deviation and high model accuracy.
+This confirms the network’s ability to effectively learn atmospheric patterns and predict refractivity with precision.

 <br><br>

 <p align="center">